Gauge-Equivariant Graph Networks via Self-Interference Cancellation: Impact Statement

 \section{Impact Statement}

-This paper aims to advance the field of graph representation learning by introducing a principled framework for interference-aware and gauge-equivariant message passing.
-Potential benefits include more reliable node-level inference and better modeling of directional or oscillatory interactions.
+Potential benefits include more reliable node-level inference and better modeling of node interactions.
 GESC targets semi-supervised node classification under homophily/heterophily and is not a drop-in solution for safety-critical or privacy-sensitive tasks without additional safeguards.
 We do not foresee any specific negative societal consequences directly resulting from this work.